 Do I need to remove my existing backsplash?

-Usually, yes.
-If old tile is loose or the substrate underneath is compromised, removal is necessary.
-Sometimes we can tile over solid, clean existing backsplash, but it's rare and risky.
-Removal and proper prep is the safer path.
+Usually yes.
+If old tile is loose or the substrate is compromised, removal is necessary.
+Sometimes we can tile over a solid, clean backsplash, but it's rare and risky.
+Removal and proper prep is the safer route.

 What tile works best for a Tempe kitchen?

 Porcelain holds up better than ceramic in high-heat areas.
 Glazed finishes hide fingerprints better than matte.
 Subway tiles (3x6) are classic and forgiving.
-Smaller mosaic tiles (1x1 or 2x2) look fancier but require more grout lines to maintain.
-Pick based on your style and maintenance tolerance, not just price.
+Smaller mosaic tiles (1x1 or 2x2) look fancier but need more grout maintenance.
+Choose based on your style and how much upkeep you want.

 How much does a backsplash installation cost?

-Materials run $5-$20 per square foot depending on tile quality.
+Materials run $5-$20 per square foot depending on tile.
 Labor for a standard kitchen is usually $1,000-$2,000.
-A full estimate depends on tile choice, wall condition, and complexity.
-We don't charge for an in-home quote.
+Total cost depends on tile choice, wall condition, and complexity.
+We don't charge for in-home quotes.

 Ready to Upgrade Your Kitchen?